utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/returning-structured-results.md

 ## Collapse multiple objects into a single key-value pair

-Add a dot and a key-value pair to an object's name to return an array of key-value pairs composed of values from within the object.
+Return an array of key-value pairs composed of values from within an object.
+The example below gets the values of the `type` and `number` keys from the `phones` object and returns them as an array of key-value pairs.

 ### FQL